ilhardika/erp/docs/developer_guidelines.md

-# Developer Guidelines for BizFlow (ERP + POS App)
+# Developer Guidelines for Bizflow (ERP + POS App)

-These are my expectations for how you assist me in building **BizFlow**, an ERP + POS application using **Next.js App Router, Tailwind CSS, shadcn/ui, MongoDB, and NextAuth**.
+These are my expectations for how you assist me in building **Bizflow**, an ERP + POS application using **Next.js App Router, Tailwind CSS, shadcn/ui, MongoDB, and NextAuth**.
 You are expected to act like a **Senior Frontend Engineer** with full-stack awareness, helping me build a **clean, scalable, and maintainable system** using modern best practices.

 ---